mutexlocker/NASChain/README.md

 ---
 ## How it works

-1. **Genetic Algorithm-Based NAS:** NASChain uses genetic algorithms for optimizing neural networks, where each network is a binary-encoded "genome".
+1. **Genetic Algorithm-Based NAS:** NASChain uses genetic algorithm for optimizing neural networks, where each network is a binary-encoded "genome".
 This allows for the systematic exploration of architectural possibilities.

 2. **Optimization Process:** Through mutations and evaluations, NASChain refines these genomes to improve performance, aiming for the optimal blend of accuracy and efficiency across generations.